How to Achieve Perfectly Straight Cuts with a Plasma Cutter

 To guarantee a safe and efficient plasma cutting session, begin by preparing your work area meticulously.
 Choose a stable, flat work surface that’s fireproof to support the metal piece and prevent accidents from sparks or hot debris.

-Clear away any flammable materials and organize your workspace to be clutter-free, promoting a secure environment.
+Clear away any flammable materials.
+Organize your workspace to be clutter-free.
+This promotes a secure environment.

-Having all necessary tools and safety equipment within reach is vital.
+Keep all necessary tools and safety equipment within reach.
 Equip yourself with personal protective equipment (PPE) such as gloves and goggles to shield against potential hazards.
+See the OSHA welding safety factsheet for more details.

 Setting Up the Plasma Cutter Equipment

-To set up your plasma cutter correctly, start by placing it on a stable, flat surface to secure all cable and hose connections, preventing any unwanted movement.
+To set up your plasma cutter correctly, start by placing it on a stable, flat surface to secure all cable and hose connections.
+This prevents any unwanted movement.

-Connect the external air compressor to the plasma cutter and activate the high-pressure air flow by adjusting the lever, ensuring a consistent air supply.
+Connect the external air compressor to the plasma cutter.
+Activate the high-pressure air flow by adjusting the lever.
+This ensures a consistent air supply.

-Before switching on the plasma cutter, confirm it’s off and plugged into a suitable power source to prevent electrical hazards.
+Before switching on the plasma cutter, confirm it’s off and plugged into a suitable power source.
+This prevents electrical hazards.

 Proper Cable Connections